yozhgoor/cargo-temp/README.md

 cargo-temp --git <url>
 ```

-Cargo-temp truncate the history to the last commit.
+Cargo-temp truncate the history to the last commit by default.
 You can change this behavior in the config file:

 * If you do not want to truncate the history
   ```toml